Pakubuwono XIII: Resolution

-However there was often still friction between the separate groups within the Surakarta palace.
+However, there was often still friction between the separate groups within the Surakarta palace.
 Incidents in 2014 and 2016 indicated continuing problems.
 In 2017, it appeared that an important step had been taken to resolve the on-going disagreements within the royal families.
 In late April, Susuhunan Pakubuwono XIII Hangabehi was formally crowned at a large ceremony in the Surakarta Palace.
 The event was attended by hundreds of invitees, including Minister of Home Affairs Tjahjo Kumolo, Central Java Governor Ganjar Pranowo, Surakarta Mayor F. X. Hadi Rudyatmo and Soedjiatmi Notomihardjo, the mother of the President of Indonesia, Joko "Jokowi" Widodo.

+Death

+Pakubuwono XIII died on 2 November 2025, at the age of 77.